chneau/warket/README.md

 `choco install golang`

 Then, install this repo.
-`go get -u -v github.com/chneau/warket`
+`GO111MODULE=on go get -u -v github.com/chneau/warket`

 If on Windows, be sure to have this in your PATH system environment variable:
 `%userprofile%\go\bin`